aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 * **POLYNOMIAL REGRESSION:**

-Polynomial Regression is a form of linear regression in which the relationship between the independent variable X and dependent variable y is not linear (cannot be represented by a straight line).
+Polynomial regression is a form of linear regression in which the relationship between the independent variable X and dependent variable y is not linear (cannot be represented by a straight line).